New! Announcing support for images

 123-456 | ... | ... | forest_buffalo |

 This section walks through how to train a model tailored to your own species or ecosystems.
-To train a model, you need to have a set of videos that are already labeled with the correct species.
+To train a model, you need to have a set of videos or images that are already labeled with the correct species.
 Your species can be either a subset of the ones that official models are already trained to predict, or completely new ones!

 The more training data you have, the better the resulting model will be.
-We recommend having a minimum of 100 videos per species.
+We recommend having a minimum of 100 videos or images per species.
 Having an imbalanced dataset - for example, where most of the videos are blank - is okay as long as there are enough examples of each individual species.

 Example label file: